kugurst/cs3157-scripts/README.md

  - Create an actual configuration file syntax.
 - Make procedures for labs like lab 6 and lab 7.
 - Allow multiple executables per part.
+- Generate a routine for a scoring script (will take the output of the running program, as well as the check results).
 - ETC.